 Rapid Transition Orderly Transition Failed Transition Summary Sudden divestments in 2025 to align portfolios to the Paris Agreement goals have disruptive effects on financial markets with sudden repricing followed by stranded assets and a sentiment shock.
 Political and social organisations act quickly and predictably to implement the recommendations of the Paris Agreement to limit global warming to below 2°C above pre-industrial levels by 2100.
 The world fails to meet the Paris Agreement goals; global warming reaches 4.3°C above pre-industrial levels by 2100.
 Physical impacts cause large reductions in economic productivity and impacts from extreme weather events.
-Cumulative emissions to 2100 416 GtCO2e 810 GtCO2e 5,127 GtCO2e Key policy and technology assumptions An ambitious policy regime is pursued to encourage greater decarbonisation of the electricity sector and to reduce emissions across all sectors of the economy.
-Higher carbon prices, larger investment in energy efficiency and faster phase out of coal-fired power generation under a 'Rapid' transition.
-Existing policy regimes are continued with the same level of ambition.
+Cumulative emissions to 2100 416 GtCO2e 810 GtCO2e 5,127 GtCO2e Key policy and technology assumptions An ambitious policy regime is pu decarbonisation of the electricity across all sectors of the econom investment in energy efficiency fired power generation under a Existing policy regimes are continued with the same level of ambition.
 Financial climate modelling Pricing in of transition and physical risks of the coming 40 years occurs within one year by 2025.
 As a result of this aggressive correction, a confidence shock to the financial system takes place.
 Pricing in of transition and physical risks until 2050 takes place over the first 4 years.
-Physical risks are priced in two different periods: 2026-2030 (risks of first 40 years) and 2036-2040 (risks of 40-80 years).
-Physical risk impact on GDP Physical risks are regionally differentiated, consider variation in expected temperature increase per region and increase dramatically with rising global temperature.
-Physical risks are built up from: Gradual physical impacts associated with rising temperature (agricultural, labour, and industrial productivity losses) Economic impacts from climate-related extreme weather events Current modelling does not capture environmental tipping points or knock-on effects (e.g., migration and conflict).
-Physical risk impact on inflation Gradual physical impact (supply shocks) on inflation included via damages to agriculture and change in food prices.
-Total impact on a Global CPI Index is +2% in 2100.
-No explicit modelling of physical risk impact on inflation (supply-side shocks).
-Impact on inflation follows historical relationship between GDP and CPI.
-Severe gradual physical impact (supply shocks) on inflation included through damages to agriculture and change in food prices.
-Total impact on a Global CPI Index is +15% in 2100.
+Physical risks are priced in two different periods: 2026- 2030 (risks of first 40 years) and 2036-2040 (risks of 40-80 years).
+Physical risk impact on GDP industrial productivity leEconomic impacts from e.
+Physical risks are built up ture (agricultural, labour, and Physical risk impact on inflation Gradual physical impact (supply shocks) on inflation included via damages to agriculture and change in food prices.
+Total impact on a Global CPI Index is +2% in 2100. supply shocks) on inflation included via damages to griculture and change in food rices.
+Total impact on a ilobal CPI Index is +2% in

 Source: Mercer and Ortec.
-Climate scenarios as at 31 December 2022.
+Climate scenarios as at 31 December 2022